 All the decision-making is going to be your responsibility.
 Your team members will come to you for advice and help on making decisions and handling certain situations.
 To make tough calls like responding to a problem client, or whether or not to let go of an employee, takes strategic, thorough thinking to decide what is best for the company.

-No matter what, having leadership role will come with bumps in the road and a lot of learning.
+No matter what, having a leadership or management role will come with bumps in the road and a lot of learning.
 As long as you go in with a positive attitude and an idea of what to expect, then you’ll be on the right track!